-Once the TRO is in place, a temporary order hearing will be scheduled where a judge will decide if these conditions need to remain in place as the divorce continues.
+Once the TRO is in place, a temporary order hearing will be scheduled where a judge will decide if these conditions need to remain in place as the Texas divorce continues.
 The judge will also address temporary custody, temporary possession arrangements, temporary spousal support, temporary child support, temporary use of property and payment of debts, and payment of interim divorce attorney fees.

 During discovery, both parties can finalize the size of the community estate and determine what position each person is going to take.